ck2plus/CK2Plus_Assets/N++_language_files/README.txt

 CK2Graphics - .gui and .gfx files in both "interface" and "launcher/interface"

+CK2Save - uncompressed .ck2 save files - be sure to replace all '=' with ' = ' to make proper use of it.
+Extract compressed saves with your favourite archiving tool (WinRAR, 7-Zip, etc.)

-Other instructions
+=== Other instructions: ===

-You can disable the false positive highlighting of certain terms by unticking "Prefix mode" in "Language -> Define your language... -> CK2 -> Keywords Lists"
+You can disable the false positive highlighting of certain terms by unticking "Prefix mode" in "Language -> User Defined Language -> Define your language... -> CK2 -> Keywords Lists"